ianstormtaylor/slate/docs/concepts/04-transforms.md

 Slate's transform functions are designed to be very flexible, to make it possible to represent all kinds of changes you might need to make to your editor.
 However, that flexibility can be hard to understand at first.

-Typically, you'll apply a single operation to zero or Nodes.
-For example, here's how you flatten the syntax tree, by applying `unwrapNodes` to every parent of block children:
+Typically, you'll apply a single operation to zero or more Nodes.
+For example, here's how you flatten the syntax tree, by applying `unwrapNodes` to every parent of block Elements:

 ```js
 Transforms.unwrapNodes(editor, {